avatsaev/angular-contacts-app-example/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## JSON server

+Run `npm run server` to start json server, which is available at `http://localhost:3000`.
+For productivity purpose just start `npm run dev` which will start angular and json server concurrently.
+JSON server accepts all REST Methods and updates data accordingly.
+More Info at [typicode/json-server](https://github.com/typicode/json-server)

+## Data generation with faker.js

+In the directory `server` you will find `index.js` which will generate ten contacts.
+More Info at [Marak/faker.js](https://github.com/Marak/faker.js)

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|module`.